akm0012/Mobiquity_Code_Challenge/README.md

 - Allows a user to authenticate with their Dropbox credentials
 - Allows a user to take a photo
 - Allows user to upload the photo to the App directory on Dropbox
-- App will list all photos that have been uploaded to that directory
+- App lists all photos that are present in the Dropbox directory
 - User can download and view any photo in the Dropbox directory
-- User can swipe down on the main screen to refresh the Dropbox directory
+- User can swipe down on the main screen to get the latest file list from Dropbox
 - GPS data is continuously monitored as indicated by the globe in the top left corner
 - If the app was used to take the picture, the GPS information is recorded
 - The filename of the photo indicates which city it was taken in